DigitalHarborFoundation/pi-portal-v1/src/lessons/how-internet-works-part-1.md

 This command returns lots of information.
 Your IP address is found in the ```wlan0``` section next to the ```inet addr```.
 In the above example, the Pi's IP address is ```192.168.1.10```.

 ## DNS

 **DNS** stands for **Domain Name Server**.
 Essentially, this is what transfers the text of a **domain name** into an IP address.
 While the domain name text is easy for humans to write and remember, computers need to translate these into the IP addresses.
-Computers access websites via the IP addresses.
+Computers access websites via IP addresses.
 Each server that serves web content has an IP address that is accessed by other computers, such as your web browser.

 Imagine how difficult it would be to remember *every website* as a series of numbers instead of domain names.
 It's much easier for us to remember websites as readable words instead of numbers, but computers need to be able to translate these words into numbers.
 The computer needs the actual IP addresses but it would be nearly impossible to remember all of the IP address combinations for the number of websites on the internet.